opendocsg/opendoc-supreme-court-practice-directions-2021/PART-02-Registry, Administration and Finance.md

-# Part II: Registry, Administration and Finance
+# Part 2: Registry, Administration and Finance

 <ul type="*">
 	<li>10.
 Business of the Registry</li>